ibm-cloud-docs/containers/cs_cli_devtools.md

      </tr>
      <tr>
      <td><code><em>hardware</em></code></td>
-     <td>The level of hardware isolation for your worker node.
+     <td>For virtual machine types: The level of hardware isolation for your worker node.
 Use dedicated if you want to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
 The default is <code>shared</code>.</td>
      </tr>
      <tr>
      <td><code><em>workerNum</em></code></td>